jupyter/jupytercon2023/cfp.md

 - Summary
 - We are working on providing scholarships for attendees and speaker that may nt have the financial capability to attend otherwise.
-Would you require financial aid to attend ?
+Would you require financial aid to attend?

 You can edit your proposal after submission.

-**Help us review review JupyterCon submissions !**
+**Help us review review JupyterCon submissions!**

 Previous Year JupyterCons revived close to 1000 Submissions, we want your help to find the ones you want to see.
 If you are interested in helping review a few